 Peso da Régua, better known as Régua, is situated in the heart of the Alto Douro and is the epicentre of Port wine production.

-The landscape of the Douro region is world famous and the hills covered with vineyards contrasted by the bluish Douro River takes on a whole new level of charm in the winter months and is a great destination for a winter holiday in Portugal.
+The landscape of the Douro region is world famous and the hills covered with vineyards contrast stunningly with the blue of the Douro River all through the year.
+In the winter months though this landscape takes on a whole new level of charm, and is a great destination for a winter holiday in Portugal.

 Explore all the villages in the region and enjoy the landscapes that the winding roads have to offer.
 And don't worry about the cold: a glass of port will soon warm you up.